ccoutant/gabi-stage/docsrc/elf/09-dynamic.rst

 ``DT_LOPROC`` through ``DT_HIPROC``
     Values in this inclusive range
     are reserved for processor-specific semantics.
-If meanings are specified, the processor supplement explains them.
+If meanings are specified, the psABI supplement explains them.
     All such values follow the rules for the interpretation of the ``d_un`` union described above.